Saucony Virrata Review

 What I like best about the Virrata does not have anything to do with how plush the shoe runs; it has everything to do with how the cushioning is distributed.
 The Virrata has Omm of drop from heel to toe, meaning the shoe has a perfectly level platform.
 Other companies stubbornly cling to the idea that there should be more cushion in the heel than toe, forcing the runner into a heel striking motion.
 Some companies believe that a 0mm heel to drop means that there should not be any cushion in the shoe, only a thin strip of rubber separating the runner from the pavement.
 The Virrata is a perfect compromise of ideals – the platform is level, and cushioned equally from heel to toe.
 This means that forefoot strikers will find their impact distributed equally from heel to toe, and cushioning that aids in this motion as opposed to feeling clunky or slow.
 This also has much to do with the flexibility of the shoe itself.
 As the interactive image on their website can attest, the Virrata is extremely flexible due to the materials used in building the shoe.
 The only real question I have is whether or not this extreme flexibility will lead to decreased durability down the road.
 As the testing phase is too brief to get over two hundred miles in, I don’t know at this point.
 Saucony claims increased longevity, as at $90 a pair, I believe it is definitely worth the gamble.

 The end result is that I do feel that Saucony put it’s money where it’s mouth is, and delivered an excellent shoe aimed at complementing a natural running motion.
 Unlike some competitors, Saucony recognized the need for protection against hard surfaces and provided the runner with a pleasing blend of cushioning and flexibility.
 I would not, however, recommend this shoe for anyone with a heavy strike, be it forefoot or heel, or for those who tend to utilize a heel strike only when running.
 But for those who have developed or are attempting to develop a more balanced running style, the Virrata is a perfect fit – quite literally, in fact, as I found it ran very true to size.
 As the photos reveal, we tested them in a nearly neon yellow which almost hurt my eyes to look at them.
 Frankly, as I’m not the fastest runner in the gym the yellow felt a bit flashy; when you order you can choose from the three alternate colors available if this is a problem for you as well.
-Head on over to www.saucony.com to check them out in all of their color variations.
-Spend some time on the natural motion website – they have a few fun gimmicks to teach you about their running philosophy, and kill a few minutes at work waiting for your next run.
+Head on over to www.saucony.com or to www.amazon.com/saucony to check them out in all of their color variations.